mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 ## Requirements

 - In your Mondoo Platform account, enable all the policies you want to run against your Ansible inventory.
-To learn how to enable policies, read [Monitor Your Infrastructure Security](/platform/security/posture/monitor).
+To learn how to enable policies, read [Manage Policies](/platform/security/posture/policies/).

 - You must have root or administrator access for each host in the Ansible inventory you want to scan.